AhmadBahr/Tesla-Car/README.md

 - CSS

 ## Setup:
-To set up this portfolio on your local machine, follow these steps:
+To set up this project on your local machine, follow these steps:

 Clone the repository: git clone https://github.com/AhmadBahr/self-driving-car.git